gavinz0228/WebQuest-Interpreter/README.md

             Gets the length of a list object or string object.
 If the parameter is a string, it will return the number of characters of the string.
 If the parameter is a list, it will return the number of elements of the list. print(object)
             Print out object to the standard output.
-Non-string object will be converted to string before being printed.
+Non-string object will be converted to string before being printed. append(object,element)
+            Appends an element to a list object.
     Web Related Functions:
         get(url[,data[,headers]])
             Sends a get request, and only returns the body of the response returned by server.
 Parameters data is a dictionary variable which will be url-encoded.
 Parameters header is also a dictionary variable.